Introduction to software inventory in System Center Configuration Manager

 Use Resource Explorer to examine detailed information about the files that were inventoried and collected from client devices.

-Configuration Manager can discover dual-boot computers but only returns inventory information from the operating system that was active at the time of inventory.
+Configuration Manager can discover dual-boot computers but only returns inventory information from the operating system that's active at the time of inventory.